Aerial firefighting and forestry in southern Australia: Supply drop

 The successful dropping of supplies to remote fire crews involved a great deal of experimentation.
 There were obvious limitations on size, weight and “breakability” of the items to be dropped.
 The packaging needed to be designed to sufficiently cushion the fall to minimise damage to its contents but not too bulky or awkward to handle inside the aircraft.

 The first recorded aerial drops of food supplies to an isolated firefighting crew in Victoria were in 1949 from the RAAF Sikorsky S-51 Dragonfly helicopter.
-This technique was considerably improved by the development of specially designed free fall containers which provide aerodynamic lift to cushion impact with the ground.
+This technique was considerably improved by the development of specially designed free fall containers which provide aerodynamic drag to cushion impact with the ground.

 Demonstrations by the Air Dispatch Wing of the Royal Australian Army Service Corps at Puckapunyal in 1960 using small parachutes was influential and Forests Commission trials later followed in August at Tallangatta dropping foodstuffs and stores to fire crews from the air.

 Risks to crews on the ground was a paramount consideration and the tests were suspended but the idea was not altogether forgotten and trials resumed in 1961 and 1963.
 The result was a large heavy-duty cardboard container being developed in 1964 which employed fold-out wings and was called the “helibox”.
 It was suitable for supplies weighing less than 9 kg and best dropped from about 300 feet and became a standard technique.
 The Search and Rescue Department of the Civil Aviation Authority sought the assistance of the Forests Commission in February 1972 to carry out tests at Managalore airport north of Melbourne with a Fokker Friendship F27 which led to NSW Emergency Services dropping over 3,000 heliboxes during the 1974 floods.
 However, greater availability of powerful and manoeuvrable helicopters in the late 1970s to transport crews and equipment soon made the cardboard helibox redundant.

 Special containers and weighted canvas envelopes were developed by the Forests Commission to drop maps and line scanning imagery from fixed wing aircraft before live streaming of data became available.

 Sling loads lifting small bulldozers with an NSCA Bell 205 was also trialled in about 1982.